syncfusion-content/blazor-docs/blazor/datepicker/native-events.md

+---
+layout: post
+title: Native Events in Blazor DatePicker Component | Syncfusion
+description: Learn about Native Events in Blazor DatePicker component of Syncfusion, and more details.
+platform: Blazor
+control: DatePicker
+documentation: ug
+---

 # Overview

 This section explains the steps to include native events and pass data to event handler in the DatePicker component.